 Before starting his legal practice, Bageant was a municipal firefighter, Advanced EMT, and helicopter rappeller with the United States Forest Service, where he fought wildfires and participated in rescue missions across the western United States.
 Bageant received three Commendations for Merit for his leadership in emergencies including rescuing four people trapped in an underwater van, delivering life-saving medical care to three victims of a backcountry plane crash, and leading the team first-on-scene to a quadruple-fatality helicopter crash.

 Outside of the office, Bageant is an enthusiastic guitar player, woodworker, archery hunter, and student of politics, economics, and United States history.
 For at least a portion of each day on any week you are likely to find him and his bird dog Tig somewhere between five feet and file miles past the end of a dirt road in Idaho’s portion of the west’s upper great basin.
-A graduate of Leadership Boise and named one of the Treasure Valley's "Accomplished Under 40," Patrick Bageant serves on various boards, including Conservation Voters for Idaho, the Redside Foundation, the Treasure Valley Chapter of the North American Versatile Hunting Dogs Association, and the University of Idaho's College of Letters, Arts, and Social Sciences' Advisory Council.
+A graduate of Leadership Boise and named one of the Treasure Valley's "Accomplished Under 40," Patrick Bageant serves on various boards, including Conservation Voters for Idaho, the Redside Foundation, the Treasure Valley Chapter of the North American Versatile Hunting Dogs Association, the Idaho Conservation League, and the University of Idaho's College of Letters, Arts, and Social Sciences' Advisory Council.
 He also serves as a confidential advisor to public servants and political candidates in Idaho, Washington, and California.
 In 2016, Bageant received the Washington State Bar's Pro Bono Publico award for his dedication to providing free legal services to indigent and disadvantaged persons.